NPS Hosts Annual National Get Outdoors Day at Fort Vancouver NHS

 Held on public lands across the country, National Get Outdoors Day is a free family event promoting healthy, active, outdoor fun.
 Vancouver's Get Outdoors Day is at Fort Vancouver National Historic Site, an urban national park that is a gateway to other parks, trails, forests, and public lands.

-"Hosting Vancouver's Get Outdoors Day at Fort Vancouver National Historic Site allows us to partner with other national parks in the region, just like we've done in years past at Northwest National Park Family Day," says Cassie Anderson, park ranger.
+"Hosting Vancouver's Get Outdoors Day at Fort Vancouver National Historic Site allows us to partner with other national parks in the region, just like we've done in years past at Northwest National Park Family Day," says Bobby Gutierrez, park ranger.
 "This year, we are joined by several of the region's national parks.
-Whether you pan for gold with rangers from Klondike National Historic Site or venture inside an inflatable cave from Oregon Caves National Park, you're sure to have a good time learning about this park, and many others."
+Whether you pan for gold with rangers from Klondike National Historic Site or venture inside an inflatable cave from Oregon Caves National Park, you're sure to have a good time learning about this park and many others."

-Partners of National Get Outdoors Day at Fort Vancouver National Historic Site include the City of Vancouver, Clark County, the National Park Service, Vancouver-Clark Parks and Recreation, the Parks Foundation of Clark County, and the U.S. Forest Service.
+Partners of National Get Outdoors Day at Fort Vancouver National Historic Site include the US Forest Service, city of Vancouver, Clark County, National Park Service, Vancouver-Clark Parks and Recreation, and the Parks Foundation of Clark County.

-Prizes, live animals, outdoor recreation, and all kinds of active, healthy fun abound Saturday June 8, 2013 at National Get Outdoors Day at Fort Vancouver National Historic Site!
+Prizes, live animals, outdoor recreation, and all kinds of active, healthy fun will abound Saturday June 14, 2014 at National Get Outdoors Day at Fort Vancouver National Historic Site.